Savannah State University: The Tiger's Roar

 The Tiger's Roar is the official student-produced newspaper of Savannah State University and provides both a print and online version.

 WHCJ radio station

 SSU operates WHCJ (FM) radio, which broadcasts 24 hours a day from the campus, covers all of Chatham County, and can also be heard in Effingham, Bryan, Beaufort, and Liberty counties.

 Established in 1975 and known as "the Voice of Savannah State University", WHCJ's current play formats include gospel, jazz, reggae, blues and salsa music, as well as talk shows, commentaries, and cultural enrichment programming.

 Athletics

-The Savannah State Tigers represent the university in college intercollegate athletics and are administered by the Savannah State University Athletic Department.
+The Savannah State Tigers represent the university in college intercollegiate athletics and are administered by the Savannah State University Athletic Department.
 The department dedicates about $2 million per year for its sports teams and facilities.